 For almost all the cases, the IoT devices are actually located around the TP premises.
 However, since the SoundCity testbed is based on data stemming from smartphones, its actual coverage is not limited to Paris.

 provides a summary of the eleven testbeds and highlights roughly the application domain and the IoT devices that are part of each of the deployments.
 Further, the Table 2

 Most of these testbeds are internally using proprietary platforms which does not follow any specific standard or largely adopted IoT platform.
 CABIN testbed is based on oneM2M standard.
 However, it only implements the functional specifications and not the semantic ontology that has been recently defined by the ETSI oneM2M standard.
 ADREAM testbed uses a proprietary ontology [76

 b roughly represents the depth in which each of the application domains are covered attending to how many of the federated testbeds cover that particular domain.
 This creates a quite varied offering able to cope with the needs of a good number of potential IoT researchers and innovators which would like to assess their developments in a scenario excerpted from the combined offering.

 In addition to the general details, it is important to highlight the raw figures that the federation of testbeds is continuously providing in terms of active sensors and amount of observations generated.
 In this sense, Figure 4

 More or less constantly, every 6 hours (time scale in X-axis is set to quarter of day for the sake of clarity), the testbeds’ federation is generating around 150,000 observations.
 These observations are coming, on average, from 2000 active sensors that are continuously capturing events in its environment and reporting them to the platform.

 , apart from the actual amount of devices producing data from each testbed, are the Phenomenon, which stands for the physical parameter observed, and the Quantity Kind, which stands for the Internationalized Resource Identifier (IRI) assigned in the FIESTA-IoT ontology to the respective physical phenomenon.
 This latter parameter is particularly important as it is the one that has to be used within the FIESTA-IoT Platform when looking for the corresponding phenomenon.

 , the Smart Energy domain is the one that has both more active sensors and more generated observations.
 In this respect, the RealDC, SmartICS and ADREAM testbeds have a large set of IoT devices measuring the power consumption at its Data Centre, offices’ desks and buildings respectively, which produce observations quite often.

 Following, the Smart City deployments from the SmartSantander and FINE testbeds also contribute with a significant amount of observations and active sensors to the federation offering.
 Testbeds, such as CABIN and NITOS, characterized under Smart Building accounts for the sensors that are deployment at indoor environments measuring environmental conditions at the different buildings at which some of the federated testbeds are deployed.
 Last but not least, Smart Agriculture deployments (Tera4Agri) has a smaller but still relevant share of the available offering.
 Finally, there are several sensors made available by various testbeds that can be catalogued under other application domains (such as CrowdSensing—SoundCity, Smart Sea—MARINE, Testbed Management or Wireless Network Status—Grasse Territory) as well and still can be discovered by a researcher and/or innovator willing to experiment with them.
-More yet brief description about the testbeds is provided in Section 4.3.
+More yet brief description about the testbeds is provided in Section 4.3

 ) are covered by the combined deployments.
 While SmartSantander deployment accounts for most of these active sensors, there are other testbeds like FINE or SoundCity that contribute with several environment monitoring sensors or CABIN that includes parking availability sensors, thus, enabling experiments that can be transparently applied to different cities.